If Croesus goes to war, he will destroy a great empire. –The Oracle of Delphi

 In the eighth century B.C.E., Delphi was the most important shrine in Greece.
 The ancients believed the location was at the world’s center.
 People came from everywhere to have their questions about the future answered by the Pythia, the priestess who presided over the Oracle of Apollo.
 Her answers, usually inscrutable, could determine the course of everything, from harvest to war.

 I had the pleasure of visiting Delphi this summer, and it got me thinking about advertising.
 With both advertising and the oracle, success lies in the message.
-The Pythia would provide cryptic messages from which seekers draw their own conclusions.
+The Pythia would provide cryptic messages from which seekers would draw their own conclusions.
 If you asked, “Which path should I take?” the reply would be something like, “You will take the path that is open.”
 In this manner, the Pythia was never wrong and seekers would feel the message was tailored specifically for them.

 A lot of advertising, particularly teaser advertising, comprises cryptic or ambiguous messaging.
 Even keystone campaigns like Nike’s “Just Do It” and Apple’s “Think Different” are open to interpretation.
 With the Web’s advent, unbranded campaigns that drive people to a URL is common practice, relying on consumer curiosity and perhaps a clever tagline.